g-t-georgiev/cubicle/readme.md

 # Cubicle
-Cubicle is a student project for practising creation of server-side apps, using NodeJS, ExpressJS, MongoDB and Mongoose.
+Cubicle is a student project for the web backend module from the Softuni programm.

 ## Project dependencies
 - NodeJs